-Indicator Guidance for Group Manager Guidance for Individual Member Criterion 3.3 Are there workers on the farm?
-If no, SKIP Workers' pay complies with minimum legal requirements, mandatory industry standards as defined by national law or collective bargaining, whichever takes priority in local regulations.
-3.3 MS B Ensure that all members are aware of the requirements of the standard in this respect and able to interpret these in their own operations • Maintain records as per 3.1 MS A and 3.3 MS A For the purpose of checking compliance, piece rate payments shall be converted into daily rate equivalent Apply grievance mechanism process as and when required
+Indicator Guidance for Group Manager Guidance for Individual Member Workers' pay complie e workers on the farm?
+If no, SKIP s with minimum legal requiremen I law or collective bargaining, which ts, mandatory industry standards 3.3 MS B Ensure that all members are aware of the requirements of the standard in this respect and able to interpret these in their own operations Maintain records as per 3.1 MS A and 3.3 MS A For the purpose of checking compliance, piece rate payments shall be converted into daily rate equivalent Apply grievance mechanism process as and when required

 Indicator Guidance for Group Manager Guidance for Individual Member Workers understand e workers on the farm?
-If no, SKIP their rights and freedom to file a c third parties, including RSPO.
-3.4 E Ensure members understand this commitment Commit to this requirement to respect workers' rights on filing complaints and grievances 3.4 MS A 3.4 MS B Incorporate workers' rights and grievance mechanism into group training plans and ensure timely execution Ensure training is made available and delivered to all group members Ensure that all members Participate and complete training Explain to all workers how they can file a complaint, with whom and how they can access to GM with any concerns they have Extend the process of complaints filing and grievance mechanisms to Criterion 3.5 Working are aware of the requirements of this indicator and able to interpret these in their own operations and for their workers third parties managing workers, e.g. contractors requirements. conditions and facilities are safe a and meet minimum legal 3.5 E Ensure members understand this commitment Support members to identify hazardous work and/or work with high health and safety risks Commit to this requirement Identify and list out activities that are hazardous or have high health and safety risks
+If no, SKIP their rights and freedom to file a countries, including RSPO.
+3.4 E Ensure members understand this commitment Commit to this requirement to respect workers' rights on filing complaints and grievances 3.4 MS A Incorporate workers' rights and grievance mechanism into group training plans and ensure timely execution Ensure training is made available and delivered to all group members Participate and complete training Explain to all workers how they can file a complaint, with whom and how they can access to GM with any concerns they have Extend the process of complaints filing and 3.4 MS B Ensure that all members are aware of the requirements of this indicator and able to interpret these in their own operations and for their workers grievance mechanisms to third parties managing workers, e.g., contractors Criterion 3.5 Working requirements. conditions and facilities are safe a and meet minimum legal 3.5 E Ensure members understand this commitment Support members to identify hazardous work and/or work with high health and safety risks Commit to this requirement Identify and list out activities that are hazardous or have high health and safety risks